GuoxiangWang/xiangzi/README.md

 As a beginner，this blog is created to practice the theory.
-For those interested, click<a href="http://guoxiangwang.github.io/xiangzi/">Here</a> to see the effects.
+For those interested, click <a href="http://guoxiangwang.github.io/xiangzi/">Here</a> to see the effects.
+The update log is restored <a href="file:///G:/github/xiangzi/html/htmlRelated.html">here</a>.